 First Impressions of Chungking Mansions

 The first positive note about Chungking Mansions that I must point out is that it’s incredibly easy to reach.
 Upon leaving East Tsim Sha Tui station, there’s dozens of people offering guesthouses in, you guessed it..
 Chungking Mansions.
 A few steps later and there it is.
 A gigantic 18 storey high complex teeming with people.

 When I was researching Chungking, I was warned by scores of reviews about the people selling phones, promoting guesthouses and working in Indian restaurants downstairs.
-“Be prepared to be sexually harassed!” one review told me.
-Knowing that this was almost definitely hyperbolic, I walked into Chungking Mansions not feeling too anxious.
+But there were also reviews stating that the people downstairs were easy to get past, were just people trying to go about their business and that many were interesting to chat to should the opportunity arise.
+I chose to listen to the latter and, although taking caution, entered Chungking Mansions not feeling too anxious.

 This is the Chungking that the reviews warn you about.
-These men are not going to ‘sexually harass’ anyone.
-The most they will do is follow you for a short while and try to sell you something.
-This may be a guesthouse room, a sim card or a meal.
+People will try and sell you things; maybe a guesthouse room, a sim card or a meal.
 And there were also a few people offering drugs.
 So what did I do?
 Smile and say ‘no thanks’.
 Nobody forced hashish on me; showing absolutely no interest in buying drugs was enough to make them back away.
 But I cannot emphasise enough that the large majority of vendors in Chungking Mansions were innocent sellers of delicious food, sim cards or guesthouses.
 The drug dealers who do frequent it can easily be avoided.

 Chungking Mansions is a huge place.
 Each hostel will be in a specific ‘block’, so upon arrival to Chungking Mansions I needed to find the ‘block’ that my hostel was in.
 I then got the corresponding lift up to the tenth floor, where my hostel was located.
 Easy, huh?